AKapaldo/akapaldo.github.io/_pages/resume.md

 Ensure the secure operation of computer hardware, software systems, and network infrastructure, including routers, switches, servers, and VOIP telephony.
 Supporting confidentiality, integrity, and availability of information systems owned by the Department of Energy.

-- Create and monitor dashboards in Tenable.SC to identify vulnerabilities and compliance issues.
+- Create and monitor dashboards in Tenable.SC to identify vulnerabilities and compliance issues.<br>
-- Perform daily monitoring activities, including analysis of logs and reports from firewalls using Splunk.
+- Perform daily monitoring activities, including analysis of logs and reports from firewalls using Splunk.<br>
-- Work with system and network administrators to track corrective action and mitigation of vulnerabilities.
+- Work with system and network administrators to track corrective action and mitigation of vulnerabilities.<br>
-- Support Security Operations Center (SOC) operations on a rotating basis for event and incident response.
+- Support Security Operations Center (SOC) operations on a rotating basis for event and incident response.<br>
-- Participate in security control reviews and provide improvement guidance using NIST and CIS guidelines.
+- Participate in security control reviews and provide improvement guidance using NIST and CIS guidelines.<br>
 </div>
 </div>